I am a breast cancer and ovarian cancer

 ovarian, breast, pancreatic, and melanoma.

-Who has this rare mutation (beyond me and Angelina)?
+Who Has This Rare BRCA Mutation (beyond me and Angelina)?

 People of Ashkenazi Jewish descent (who have a higher prevalence of BRCA1 and BRCA2 mutations than people in the general U.S. population) and Norwegian, Dutch, and Icelandic peoples also have a higher prevalence.